Homology of Hilbert schemes of points on a locally planar curve: Introduction

 Under our assumptions on the curve $C$, Pandharipande and Thomas \cite[App.\ B]{PandharipandeThomas10} show that there are integers $n_g$ such that

 Here $g(C)$ and $g(\wt{C})$ are the arithmetic and geometric genera of $C$, respectively.
-If $C$ lies in a Calabi-Yau 3-fold $X$, then one may in certain good cases interpret the $n_g$ as the contribution of $C$ to the BPS invariant $n_{g,[C]}$ of Gopakumar and Vafa, see \cite{PandharipandeThomas10}.
+If $C$ lies in a Calabi--Yau 3-fold $X$, then one may in certain good cases interpret the $n_g$ as the contribution of $C$ to the BPS invariant $n_{g,[C]}$ of Gopakumar and Vafa, see \cite{PandharipandeThomas10}.

-In Gopakumar and Vafa's original proposal \cite{GopakumarVafa98, GopakumarVafa982} the BPS invariants $n_{g,[C]}$ of a Calabi-Yau 3-fold $X$ are computed from the cohomology of the space of pure 1-dimensional sheaves on $X$.
-For a single curve $C$, this computation suggests the following alternative way of defining the contribution of $C$ to $n_{g,[C]}$: The cohomology $H^*(J)$ should in some sense split as the direct sum of cohomologies of tori $H^*(T^{2g})$ for different $g$, and the contribution of $C$ to $n_{g,[C]}$ should then be the number of copies of $H^*(T^{2g})$ appearing in the decomposition.
+In Gopakumar and Vafa's original proposal \cite{GopakumarVafa98, GopakumarVafa982} the BPS invariants $n_{g,[C]}$ of a Calabi--Yau 3-fold $X$ are computed from the cohomology of the space of pure 1-dimensional sheaves on $X$.
+For a single curve $C$, this computation suggests the following alternative way of defining the contribution of $C$ to $n_{g,[C]}$: The cohomology $H^*(J)$ should in some sense split as the direct sum of cohomologies $H^*(T^{2g})$ for different $g$, where $T^{2g}$ is real $2g$-dimensional torus.
+The contribution of $C$ to $n_{g,[C]}$ should then be the number of copies of $H^*(T^{2g})$ appearing in the decomposition.

 Formula \eqref{MacdonaldFormulaCohomology} gives one way of making this precise, as follows.
 The right hand side of \eqref{eqn:BPSDefinition} is a rational function invariant under $q \mapsto q^{-1}$, hence the left hand side is as well.
 Let $\chi(D_nH^*(J)) = \dim D_nH^{\text{even}}(J) - \dim D_nH^{\text{odd}}(J)$.
 Applying \eqref{MacdonaldFormulaCohomology} one can then check that the Laurent polynomial